Rob Goldstone On His Infamous Russia Email: 'I Had No Idea What I Was Talking About'

 "It came from the mind that is Rob Goldstone," he said.
 "But it was based on very specific things.
 Look, I had been in Moscow during Miss Universe, I had seen how people reacted to [Trump].
 I never met a person in Russia that didn't say 'we love Trump.'"

-A 'devastating' effect
+A "devastating" effect

 Even though Goldstone says Vesilnitskaya didn't end up providing dirt on Hillary Clinton, she did launch into a convoluted presentation that attempted to tie an alleged tax fraud scheme to the Democrats.